exosphere-project/exosphere/docs/instance-types.md

 - `friendlyName` (string) defines the label for the button.
 Users will click on this text.
 - `isPrimary` (boolean) determines whether the button is highlighted with the primary application color.
 Use this to emphasize or de-emphasize a version choice.
 - `imageFilters` is an object containing image filters, explained below.
 These filters determine which Glance image should be used when the user selects this version.
-- `flavorIds` is an array containing flavor IDs (string) that the user should be allowed to choose from when selecting this version.
+- `restrictFlavorIds` (array or null) may contain flavor IDs (string) that the user should be allowed to choose from when selecting this version.
-  - If this array is empty, the user will be allowed to choose from all visible flavors.
+  - If the value is null, no flavor restriction is applied.
+The user will be allowed to choose from all visible flavors.
-  - If this array is non-empty and there are no matching visible flavors, the instance type version will not be shown on the menu.
+  - If the value is an array and there are no matching visible flavors, the instance type version will not be shown on the menu.
 This allows a deployer to hide choices for flavors that a user doesn't have access to (e.g. GPU flavors).
 In the future, there will be a way to guide the user to request access to private flavors.
   - Note that in OpenStack, flavor IDs are strings that can look like numbers or UUIDs.
-Exosphere matches on an exact string, so hyphenation matters here.
+Exosphere matches on an exact string, so hyphenation matters if your flavor IDs look like UUIDs.

 ## imageFilters